 Regular attendance is expected.
 Instructors shall have the right to stipulate attendance requirements and penalties that may be incurred as a result of failure to comply with these requirements, provided that students are informed within the first two weeks of the semester.

 The grading system is as follows: A, excellent; B, good; C, fair; D, poor; F, fail.
 No credit will be given for grades of C- or lower.

 Once a grade has been received in the Office of the Registrar, it may be changed by the course instructor only upon written application from the instructor to the dean of the school.
 The dean's approval is required.

-Full-time graduate students are permitted to take one course per year with a grade of pass/fail, with the permission of the departmental or program advisor.
+Full-time graduate students are permitted to take one course per year with a grade of Pass/Fail, with the permission of the area or program advisor.

 With the permission of their advisor, students may withdraw from a course by the date listed in the Academic Calendar.
 Students are responsible for tuition payment for courses withdrawn past the deadline.
 The letter W will appear on the transcript in such cases.
 Students who discontinue attendance in a course and who fail to withdraw formally within the designated period will receive the appropriate alternate letter grade.
 Fellowship money does not cover these courses.

 An MA student who receives in any one semester two grades of B- or lower, or one grade of D (or below), will be placed on probation the following semester.
 To be restored to good standing, the student will be enrolled in the same amount of courses he or she took during the previous semester, not to exceed 12 credits for a full-time student, and not to exceed 6 credits for a part-time student.

 The student may neither receive a grade lower than B- nor take an Incomplete during the probation semester.
 Failure to meet this standard will constitute grounds for dismissal.

 No student will be permitted more than one semester of probation toward the degree, and a student whose grades put him or her on a second probation will be withdrawn from the school.